Amirtheahmed/cryptography_courseware_project_iku/tmp/computer-security-project-codebase.md

 ## I. INTRODUCTION

 Diffie-Hellman key exchange is one of the most common public-key cryptographic methods in use in the Internet.
 It is a fundamental building block for IPsec, SSH, and TLS.
-In the textbook presentation of finite field Diffie-Hellman, Alice and Bob agree on a large prime p and an integer g modulo p.
-Alice chooses a secret integer  $x_a$  and transmits a public value  $g^{x_a} \mod p$ ; Bob chooses a secret integer  $x_b$  and transmits his public value  $g^{x_b} \mod p$ .
-Both Alice and Bob can reconstruct a shared secret  $g^{x_a x_b} \mod p$ , but the best known way for a passive eavesdropper to reconstruct this secret is to compute the discrete log of either Alice or Bob's public value.
+In the textbook presentation of finite field Diffie-Hellman, arda and burak agree on a large prime p and an integer g modulo p. arda chooses a secret integer  $x_a$  and transmits a public value  $g^{x_a} \mod p$ ; burak chooses a secret integer  $x_b$  and transmits his public value  $g^{x_b} \mod p$ .
+Both arda and burak can reconstruct a shared secret  $g^{x_a x_b} \mod p$ , but the best known way for a passive eavesdropper to reconstruct this secret is to compute the discrete log of either arda or burak's public value.
 Specifically, given g, p, and  $g^x \mod p$ , an attacker must calculate x.

 In order for the discrete log problem to be hard, Diffie-Hellman parameters must be chosen carefully.
 A typical recommendation is that p should be a "safe" prime, that is, that p=2q+1 for some prime q, and that q should generate the group of order q modulo q.
 For q that are not safe, the group order q can be much smaller than q.
 For security, q must still